goodrobots/devFrame/docs/_docs/20-initial-setup.md

 - [OpenTX](https://www.open-tx.org)  Open source firmware for FrSky and Jumper radios.
 It can be a bit of work to get it installed and configured.
 Again, you are not alone.
 Take your time and understand how the system works.
 - [Yaapu Telemetry](https://ardupilot.org/copter/docs/common-frsky-yaapu.html) An open source LUA script for telemetry.
 We now consider it mandatory for all of our builds.

-Note - We are using a PixRacer, which includes a port that supports FrSky telemetry without additional cables or convertors.
+Note - We are using a PixRacer, which includes a port that supports FrSky telemetry without the need for a convertor.
 There are also more options for telemetry scripts.
 [See this page](https://ardupilot.org/copter/docs/common-frsky-telemetry.html) for more FrSky telemetry options.
 {: .notice--primary}

 ### Setup Notes